 How to Make

-Step 1: Preheat oven to 400F, and prep your cheesecake pan.
+Step 1: First preheat oven to 400F, and prep your cheesecake pan.
 I used a springform pan.
+Make sure that you place some parchment paper inside so you can easily remove your cheesecake once fully cooked.

-Step 2: Using a stand mixer and the paddle attachment combine softened cream cheese and sugar and beat on medium speed for about 30 seconds.
+Step 2: Then using a stand mixer and the paddle attachment combine softened cream cheese and sugar and beat on medium speed for about 30 seconds.

-Step 3: Add in one egg at a time to the cream cheese and sugar mixture.
+Step 3: Next, add one egg at a time to the cream cheese and sugar mixture.
 Once all eggs are added mix for one minute.
 Mix until it is combined.

 Step 4: Gradually add in your heavy cream, salt, and vanilla extract.
 Mix until smooth.
 Be sure to stop and scrape the sides of the mixing bowl a couple of times during this step using a spatula.

-Step 5: Sift flour and add to wet mixture and beat until everything is fully combined.
+Step 5: Next sift flour add to the wet mixture and beat until everything is fully combined.
 Be careful to not overbeat the mixture.
 The mixture should be smooth and free of lumps.

 Step 6: Grease the bottom and the sides of the baking pan with butter.
 Line the bottom of the pan with parchment paper as well as the edges.

-Step 7: Pour batter into the pan.
+Step 7: Then pour batter into the pan.
 Use a spatula or the back of a spoon to smooth out the top if needed.

 Step 8: Bake for 45 to 50 minutes or until the top is dark brown or dark golden brown.

-Step 9: Allow to cool to room temperature before serving.
+Step 9: Lastly allow to cool to room temperature before serving.

 Also, try my cinnamon roll cheesecake recipe as well!
 It is so delicious.